Lead Illness Investigations

 What We Do

-The EMD lead team investigates cases involving elevated blood levels in children, lead hazard tips/complaints, and provides outreach and education to other local enforcement agencies.
+The EMD lead team investigates cases involving elevated blood levels in children, lead hazard complaints, and provides outreach and education to other local enforcement agencies.

 About Lead